DominicOcharo/DominicOcharo.github.io/README.md

 ## Overview

-This website serves as a digital space where you can explore my journey, skills, and projects.
+This website is a digital space where you can explore my journey, skills, and projects.
 Here's a brief overview of what you'll find:

 - **Header**: Introduces myself and provides links to my LinkedIn profile and resume.
 - **Projects**: Displays a collection of my projects categorized by different technologies and domains.